k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

 ## Integration with GCP KMS

-1. Get from KMS the specific master key information - product/project ID, location, master key ID, keyring ID
+1. From KMS, get the specific master key information - product/project ID, location, master key ID, keyring ID

    ![](images/10a_gcp_KMS_MK.jpg)

-2. Get the user's access credentials from GCP, as a JSON file, which can be achieved when creating the user.
+2. From GCP, get the user's access credentials , as a JSON file, which can be achieved when creating the user.

    - This user shall be granted with appropriate permissions to the specific KMS master key.
 At least "*Cloud KMS CryptoKey Encrypter/Decrypter*" role shall be assigned to this user.